-DISCLAIMER: The content of this informational packet applies only to federal campaign activities and does not constitute legal advice.
+DISCLAIMER: This content applies only to federal campaign activities and does not constitute legal advice.
 Please consult your counsel for legal advice regarding specific federal campaign activities and local and state matters.

 Appearances By a Candidate